Step-by-Step Guide to Navigating the New Market Tax Credits Application Process

 Phase Five: Due Diligence and Underwriting

-Upon receiving your application, the CDE conducts comprehensive due diligence examining all aspects of your project.
+Upon receiving your application, the CDE conducts comprehensive due diligence, examining all aspects of your project.
 This process typically requires three to six months, though complex transactions may extend longer.

 Phase Six: Credit Committee Approval and Commitment